denten-books/plain-text/1-chapter.md

 antecedents such as the development of radio, motion pictures, and photography" [@ceruzzi_computing_2012, 11].

+[^ln1-compete]: "We may hope that machines will eventually compete with men in all purely intellectual fields" [@turing_computing_1950, 460].

+[^ln1-infinite]: A true universal Turing machine would require a tape that is infinitely long.

+[^ln1-davey]: Mike Davey built and displayed a similar instrument at Harvard Universitiy's Collection of Historical Scientific Instruments in 2012.
+He writes, "my goal in building this project was to create a machine that embodied the classic look and feel of the machine presented in Turing’s paper.
+I wanted to build a machine that would be immediately recognizable as a Turing machine to someone familiar with Turing's work" [@davey_turing_2012].

+## 1.3 Dual Impact on the Study of Literature and Computing

+I have only now began to understand the importance of Jean Baudrillard's thought for the twenty-first century.
+Reading him at the end of the century prior, I understood his writing on simulacra as related to virtual realities of computer games, reality television, and amusement parks.
+Reading him today, one realizes the nature of the simulation as a much more pervasive phenomena, which affects more than ersatz entertainment.
+Simulation lies at the heart of the universal Turing machine, and the machine mediates experience ubiquitously.
+It interjects in simple everyday acts from drinking coffee in the morning (through brewing and payment systems) to going to bed (as alarm clock and night activity monitor).
+Baudrillard writes:

+> At the limit of an always increasing elimination of references and finalities, an ever-increasing loss of resemblances and designations, we find the digital and programmatic sign, whose "value" is purely *tactical*, at the intersection of other signals ("bits" of information/tests) whose structure is that of a micromolecular code of command and control [@baudrillard_selected_1988, 139-140].

+To rediscover the digital book device as a computational literary artifact means coming to terms with it as as a universal Turing machine.
+This immediately entails understanding the simulated nature of the electronic text.
+The computer pretends to be a book.
+Everything that we know to be true of text in print---from the shape of the letters to the position of text on a page, to characters, words, sentences, paragraphs, sections, chapters, and manuscripts, to more abstract categories like poems, novels, plays, and short stories, to authors, styles, narratives, and discourses, in short to all textual constructs that have their dimensions in physical space (and that is all of them), the entire burden of literary theory---must be encountered again as a *simulation*.

+Furthermore, it means also gaining awareness of other simulations that are enacted simultaneously through the device.
+Where a book is a just a book, the simulated book fulfills other functions.
+As a universal Turing machine, the device has the potential to conjure multiple metaphors.
+This means simply that the the literary artifact is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of governance.
+Its potential to simulate other machines is unbounded.

+Finally, the very metaphysical nature of Turing machines implies the irreversible admixture of matter, content, and control.
+When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
+I write "separate" in the literal sense of recovering the blank paper, copying the content into another medium, and removing indications of governance like the North American ISBN numbers and notices of intellectual property.
+The Turing machine by definition ingests both symbolic representation and machine control codes through the same input stream.
+If you recall, Turing specifies "mental states" of machine's "awareness" that include "scanned symbols" and "instructions for operation."
+In Turing's minimally viable system, the machine sometimes reads and remembers numbers and at other times symbols that specify the movement of the scanning head, in actions like "erase the current cell" or "write out the last remembered digit."
+Control, in the Turing world and in our world too, can be reduced to symbolic control.

+Conversely, to encounter the universal Turing machine as a book, an instrument for symbolic exchange, means to recover the physical roots of computation.
+When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
+The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
+Moses broke the first set of tablets, but the word remained, for a time, immutable.
+The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].

+## 1.4 Rise of Simulated Text

+Better connection here.
-As the chapter is about to take on the intellectual history of document structure, I propose we keep the above three devices at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.
+As the chapter is about to take on the intellectual history of document structure, I propose we keep the follosing three appliances at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.

 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
-The last of these belongs to what Peter Denning calls the "third generation" of computer systems, an assemblage of storage, input, and output devices that continues to shape the contemporary human encounter with text.
-In this period, the inscription fractures into traces of disparate
-kind: some that fade from view to appear elsewhere in the system in a more enduring form, as an arrangement of floating gates; some that persist in the flicker of the cathode ray or the flow of the liquid crystal, but only as long as the device draws power; and yet others that simply dissemble to create the illusion of effortless textuality.
+The last of these belongs to what Peter Denning calls the "third generation" of computer systems, an assemblage of storage, input, and output technologies that continue to shape the contemporary human encounter with text.
+In this period, the inscription fractures into traces of disparate kind: some that fade from view to appear elsewhere in the system in a more enduring form, as an arrangement of floating gates; some that persist in the flicker of the cathode ray or the flow of the liquid crystal, but only as long as the gadget draws power; and yet others that simply dissemble to create the illusion of effortless textuality.

 ### A. Removable storage media and automation, 1725--1964.[^ln3-loom]